pimsmath/onlinecourses2020/content/courses/comparaive-prime-number-theory/index.md

   focal_point: ""
   preview_only: false

+prerequisites:
+  - Solid course (preferable graduate-level) in elementary number theory
+  - Graduate level course in analytic number theory, one that includes a proof of the prime number theorem and the corresponding "explicit formula"
+  - Undergraduate course in probability would also be helpful
 # Free form markdown below this point
 ---
-#### Prerequisites

-Prerequisites would be a solid course (preferably graduate-level) in elementary number theory, and a graduate-level course in analytic number theory, one that included a proof of the prime number theorem and the corresponding "explicit formula".
-An undergraduate course in probability would also be helpful.

 #### Reference Texts
 Reference texts would be standard analytic number theory books by Iwaniec & Kowalski, by Montgomery & Vaughan, and by Titchmarsh.